J. J. Nelson: Professional career

+Pre-draft

 At the 2015 NFL Scouting Combine, Nelson had the fastest 40-yard dash with a time of 4.28 seconds, .04 seconds shy of the then-combine record of 4.24 seconds held then by Chris Johnson.

+Arizona Cardinals

-Nelson was drafted by the Arizona Cardinals in the fifth round, 159th overall, of the 2015 NFL Draft.
+Nelson was drafted by the Arizona Cardinals in the fifth round, 159th overall, of the 2015 NFL draft.
 In a 2015 game against the Cincinnati Bengals, Nelson scored his first career touchdown with a pass from quarterback Carson Palmer.
 He finished his rookie year with 11 receptions for 299 yards and two touchdowns.
 In 2016, Nelson played in 15 games with six starts, recording 34 catches for 568 yards and six touchdowns.
 He also had four rushing attempts for 83 yards and a touchdown including a run for 56 yards for the touchdown in Week 14.
 In Week 2 of the 2017 season, Nelson recorded five receptions for 120 yards, including a 45-yard touchdown catch in Arizona's 16–13 overtime win over the Indianapolis Colts.
 Nelson finished as the Week 2 yardage leader among all eligible receivers and won NFC Offensive Player of the Week.
 In 2018, Nelson had a career-low seven receptions for 64 yards and no touchdowns on the season.

 Oakland Raiders

 On March 15, 2019, Nelson signed with the Oakland Raiders.
-In week 3 against the Minnesota Vikings, Nelson caught 4 passes for 36 yards and his first receiving touchdown of the season as the Raiders lost 34-14.
+In week 3 against the Minnesota Vikings, Nelson caught 4 passes for 36 yards and his first receiving touchdown of the season as the Raiders lost 34–14.
 He was released on October 10, 2019.